shshemi/tabiew/README.md

     sudo dpkg -i <path_to_package.deb>
     ```

-1. **Build from Source**: If you prefer, you can also build the application from source.
+1. **Build from Source**: You can also build the application from source.
 Clone the repository and follow the build instructions provided in the README file.

-    Make sure you have the 1.80.0-nightly (or higher) version of Rust installed.
+    Ensure you have the 1.80.0-nightly (or higher) version of Rust installed.

     ```bash
     git pull https://github.com/shshemi/tabiew.git